awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssmcontacts-contact-targets.md

 ## Properties<a name="aws-properties-ssmcontacts-contact-targets-properties"></a>

 `ChannelTargetInfo`  <a name="cfn-ssmcontacts-contact-targets-channeltargetinfo"></a>
-Information about the contact channel Incident Manager is engaging\.
+Information about the contact channel that Incident Manager engages\.
 *Required*: No
 *Type*: [ChannelTargetInfo](aws-properties-ssmcontacts-contact-channeltargetinfo.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)